17.5% State Share

 This share is allocated to the state, and a portion may be allocated to localities at the Attorney General’s discretion.[1]

 The “State” decides.
 The “State of New York” will ultimately decide specific expenditures for this share.
-The New York Attorney General may opt to direct a portion of this share to localities.[4]
+The may opt to direct a portion of this share to localities.[4]

 No, supplantation is not prohibited.
 New York does not explicitly prohibit supplantation uses of opioid settlement funds from the 17.5% state share.
 This means that the state share may be spent in ways that replace (or “supplant”) — rather than supplement — existing resources.